kekema/apex-validation/README.md

 To initialize the plugin, use a DA on 'Page Load' and select 'LIB4X - Validation'.
 Select if you want to use 'Instant Validation'.

+The this.data object in the event handler will have extended context like the formData above.
+For IG, it will have an activeRow object with native values of all column items.
+For IG, it will also give direct handles to the underlying model and gridView.

-See for demo and more comments: [demo page](https://apex.oracle.com/pls/apex/r/yola/demo/task-validation)
+See demo and example: [demo page](https://apex.oracle.com/pls/apex/r/yola/demo/task-validation)